namshi/preconfig/README.md

 You can see more examples in the [example](src/Namshi/PreConfig/Example/example.php) file.

 ## Tests

 We used [phpspec](http://www.phpspec.net) to write tests.
-They are more like specs than just tests, to run tests locally, execute the following commands:
+They are more like specs than just tests.
+You will need [composer](https://getcomposer.org) to get the dependencies, to run tests locally, execute the following commands:

 ```shell